raul-izquierdo/english/sources/vocabulary/Doing Things/When Doing Activities.md

 me vendría bien
     = would do me good (seguro que me vendría bien)
     = could do me good (me _podría_ venir bien)
+    = it would be handy
     ?
 Unas vacaciones me vendrían bien : `A vacation would do me good` ?
 Un descanso me vendría bien : `A break would do me good` ?
 Unas vacaciones me podrían venir bien : `A vacation could do me good` ?
-Un descanso me podría venir bien : `A break could do me good`
+Un descanso me podría venir bien : `A break could do me good` ?
+Ese palo me vendría bien : `That stick would be handy`

 no me vendría mal, no me haría ningún daño = wouldn't do me any harm
     ?
 Unas vacaciones no me harían ningún daño : `A vacation wouldn't do me any harm`